-Doctoral students are recommended to devote a certain amount of time (maximum 20 per cent of full-time) to teaching undergraduate students or other institutional duties.
+Doctoral students who are able are encouraged to devote a certain amount of time (maximum 20 per cent of full-time) to teaching at first- and second-cycle level or other departmental duties.
 Such efforts are to be included in the individual study plan.
-This activity can be used to justify an extension of the programme length.
+Departmental duties can be used to justify an extension of the programme length.